jhgrins/Quaesta/README.md

 ### Environment Variables

 We currently support the following variables in a `.env` file with key=value pairs.
 Do not include AWS_REGION for production builds (required for development).
+To use the CD, add them as GitHub secrets.

 ```
-AWS_ACCOUNT_ID: Your AWS account ID
 AWS_REGION: AWS region to deploy service and dynamodb tables to
 DDB_ENDPOINT: Endpoint of DynamoDB service to connect to
-SNS_ENDPOINT: Endpoint of SNS service to connect to
 MAIL_USERNAME: The username for the mail service
 MAIL_PASSWORD: The password for the mail service
 GOOGLE_CLIENT_ID: The client ID for the Google OAuth2 service